 OAKLAND -- A judge on Thursday ordered two men to stand trial on murder and attempted murder charges for a fatal shooting near a Berkeley barbershop in October 2010 that left one man dead and another seriously wounded.

-At the end of a lengthy preliminary hearing that began in mid-December and met intermittently since, Alameda County Superior Court Judge Larry Goodman ruled that prosecutors showed that there is probable cause to show that Brandon Wallace, 23, of Bay Point, and Coleon Lee Carroll, 23, of Berkeley, are responsible for a shooting in the 2900 block of Sacramento Street in Berkeley at 8:45 a.m. on Oct.
+At the end of a lengthy preliminary hearing that began in mid-December and met intermittently since, Alameda County Superior Court Judge Larry Goodman ruled that prosecutors proved there is probable cause to show that Brandon Wallace, 23, of Bay Point, and Coleon Lee Carroll, 23, of Berkeley, are responsible for a shooting in the 2900 block of Sacramento Street in Berkeley at 8:45 a.m. on Oct.
 26, 2010, that left Gary Ferguson Jr., a 35-year-old Oakland man, dead and a second man seriously injured.

 Berkeley police said at least a few dozen shots were fired in the incident.